 Important Tips for Credit Card Management

 Using a credit card responsibly is crucial for maintaining good credit and avoiding debt.
-Optimally, you should use the credit card only for purchases that you can and will pay off in full before the end of the grace period.
+Optimally, you should use the credit card only for purchases you can and will pay off in full before the end of the grace period.
 Always make payments on time to avoid late fees and deductions to your credit score.
 Monitor your credit card statement each month.
-If you see unauthorized charges, contact the credit card company immediately so you’re not responsible for these charges.
+If you see unauthorized charges, contact the credit card company immediately to ensure you’re not responsible for these charges.